 This is a real life, in the trenches, honest look at how we travel carry on only as a family of four.

 We traveled carry on only for our family of four for three months through Canada, Mexico, Belize, Colombia, Ecuador, including the Galapagos Islands and the USA.
-We managed this despite needing to carry extra blogging gear, including several cameras, tripods, and two laptops.
+We managed this despite needing to carry extra blogging gear, including several cameras, a camera bag, tripods, and two laptops.
 We also carried clothes for two climates: the hot 80 degrees or more of the Galapagos, and the cool early spring climate in Canada on our return.

 That said, we have learned a couple of key things from our tendency to over pack.
 First, it is not fun to lug heavy suitcases up steep, multi-story staircases in Spain and Portugal.
 Second, we honestly didn’t use many of the items we used to pack “just in case” in our huge suitcases.